 First thing he wanted to do when Axos flew its big yellow leechy self into the atmosphere was blow it up.
 That namby-pamby Doctor (Jon Pertwee, something dancing in front of his eyeline) wanted to make friends with the bad guys just because they were asking for help.
 If only Chinn’s plan had worked, a nuclear power station would have been saved, a tramp would have lived and, most tellingly, the Master (Roger Delgado) would have been destroyed.

 Best performance in a yellow unitard.
 You can’t look past (literally, no matter how hard you try) Bernard Holley as the cheerily named Axon Man.
-I imagine it takes some guts to climb into a lycra bodysuit, but ironically once inside, you must spend a lot of time sucking that gut in.
+I imagine it takes some guts to climb into a lycra bodysuit, but ironically once inside, you must spend a lot of time sucking those guts in.
 Fair play, Holley pulls it off, after pulling that saffrony horror on.
 And on top of all that, a mumsy golden wig and ping pong balls for eyes.
 That he manages to come out of the affair with his dignity intact is testament to his acting talent and a rigourous fitness regime.

 Best unnecessary American.
 Step up Bill Filer (Paul Grist, clearly auditioning for an unmade cop drama).
 To create a character who features so heavily in a story, and yet is so uncalled for, is quite a feat.